gau-nernst/gan/README.md

 - GAN training depends on random seed.
 Sometimes I can get better (or worse) results by repeating the same training.
 - Optimizers: Early GANs use Adam with `beta1=0.5`.
 WGAN uses RMSprop.
 I haven't experimented with other optimizers.
 SGD probably won't be able to optimize the minimax game.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 I didn't try modifying Discriminator to classify all classes + fake (suggested by [(Salimans, 2016)](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
 Conditional GAN probably prevents mode collapse also.
+- StyleGAN: mini-batch standard deviation in Discriminator and beta1=0 seem to be important.
+Tanh is not used in Generator (to force values in [-1,1])